-- (1) General Rule.
-Until proposed regulations are published, all exempt organizations affected by the changes to § 512(a)(6) and (7) may rely upon a "reasonable, good-faith interpretation" of §§ 511 through 514, considering all relevant facts and circumstances, for purposes of determining whether the organization has more than one unrelated trade or business.
-Because of the way § 512(a)(6) operates, exempt organizations will be inclined to conclude that they have only one unrelated trade or business, but that is not easy to do given the so-called "fragmentation" principle of § 513(c) and Reg. § 1.513-1(b).
-For example, advertising income earned by an exempt organization (e.g., National Geographic) from ads placed in the organization's periodical is UBTI even if subscription income is not UBTI.
-For an exempt organization this general rule includes using a reasonable, good-faith interpretation when determining: (a) whether to separate debt-financed income described in § 512(b)(4) and 514; (b) whether to separate income from a controlled entity described in § 512(b)(13); and (c) whether to separate insurance income earned through a controlled foreign corporation as described in § 512(b)(17).
-The use of the 6-digit code North American Industry Classification System ("NAICS") for segregating trades or businesses will be considered a reasonable, good-faith interpretation until regulations are proposed. - (2) Partnership Interests.
+(1) General Rule.
+Until proposed regulations are published, all exempt organizations affected by the changes to \$ 512(a)(6) and (7) may rely upon a "reasonable, good-faith interpretation" of \$\$ 511 through 514, considering all relevant facts and circumstances, for purposes of determining whether the organization has more than one unrelated trade or business.
+Because of the way \$ 512(a)(6) operates, exempt organizations will be inclined to conclude that they have only one unrelated trade or business, but that is not easy to do given the so-called "fragmentation" principle of \$ 513(c) and Reg. \$ 1.513-1(b).
+For example, advertising income earned by an exempt organization (e.g., National Geographic) from ads placed in the organization is general rule includes using a reasonable, good-faith interpretation when determining: (a) whether to separate debt-financed income described in \$ 512(b)(13); and (c) whether to separate insurance income earned through a controlled foreign corporation as described in \$ 512(b)(17).
+The use of the 6-digit code North American Industry Classification System ("NAICS") for segregating trades or businesses will be considered a reasonable, good-faith interpretations are proposed.

+(2) Partnership Interests.
 In general, partnership activities are attributable to partners such that holding a partnership interest can result in multiple lines of UBTI being considered allocable to an exempt organization partner.
-Until proposed regulations are issued, however, exempt organizations (other than § 501(c)(7) social clubs) may rely upon either of two rules for aggregating multiple lines of UBTI from a partnership, including UBTI attributable to lower-tier partnerships and unrelated debt-financed income: - The "interim rule" that permits the aggregation of multiple lines of UBTI from an exempt organization's interest in a single partnership if the partnership meets either a "de minimis test" or a "control test."
+Until proposed regulations are issued, however, exempt organizations (other than 501(c)(7) social clubs) may rely upon either of two rules for aggregating multiple lines of UBTI from a partnership, including UBTI attributable to lower-tier partnerships and unrelated debt-financed income:

+• The "interim rule" that permits the aggregation of multiple lines of UBTI from an exempt organization's interest in a single partnership if the partnership meets either a "de minimis test" or a "control test."
 The de minimis test generally is met if the exempt organization partner holds a 2 percent or less capital and profits interest in a partnership.
 The control test generally is met if the exempt organization partner holds a 20 percent or less capital interest in a partnership and does not have "control or influence" over the partnership.
 Control or influence over a partnership is determined based upon all relevant facts and circumstances.
 For purposes of determining an exempt organization's percentage interest in a partnership under the interim rule, partnership interests held by disqualified persons (as defined in § 4958), supporting organizations (as defined in § 509(a)(3)), and controlled entities (as defined in § 512(b)(13)(D)) must be considered.